UrbanOS-Examples/continuousDelivery/README.md

   * Other
     * Resolve conflict with the elb security group name.
     * Consider an approach where security groups are reusable.
 E.g. use same security groups for Delivery Pipeline load balancers

+## Upgrading Jenkins Master
+Sometimes the number of security errors and warning under the "Manage Jenkins" page get a little high.
+Here is how to deal with this:

+1. Log in to Jenkins
+2. Go to Jenkins > Manage Jenkins in the toolbar on the left

+    * EFS for Jenkins - done